denisecodes/100-Days-of-Code-Python/README.md

 # 100 Days of Code: The Complete Python Pro Bootcamp for 2023

-This is where I am keeping all the codes for my final projects and any notes from 100 Days of Code: The Complete Python Pro Bootcamp for 2023 with Angela Yu.
+This is where I am keeping all the codes for my final projects from 100 Days of Code: The Complete Python Pro Bootcamp for 2023 with Angela Yu.

 Feel free to test them out and you can follow my journey on [Twitter](https://twitter.com/denise_codes)